The Fog

 Why has fog been figured as a menace in the popular imagination?
 Can fog be an aspirational figure for trans embodiment and resistance?
 What would embodiment styled after fog feel and look like?

-Drawing on work by Susan Stryker (My Words To Victor Frankstein…) around the idea of trans identity and the monstrous, the work will question how subjects are perceived as monstrous and what the process says about the societies that produce them.
+Drawing on work by Susan Stryker (My Words To Victor Frankenstein…) around the idea of trans identity and the monstrous, the work will question how subjects are perceived as monstrous and what the process says about the societies that produce them.
 Instead of investing in assimilation as a goal, this work seeks to imagine new trans futures constructed outside of cis-centric models of being.

 This is an ongoing area of research, the current outputs of the work can be viewed below.